Punaʻauia: Climate

 Punaʻauia has a tropical monsoon climate (Köppen climate classification Am).
 The average annual temperature in Punaʻauia is 26.6 C. The average annual rainfall is 1677.0 mm with December as the wettest month.
 The temperatures are highest on average in March, at around 27.7 C, and lowest in August, at around 25.1 C. The highest temperature ever recorded in Punaʻauia was 35.5 C on 25 March 2016; the coldest temperature ever recorded was 17.0 C on 16 August 1997.

 Transport

-The Aremiti ferry is the main ferry that sails to Moorea and a few other Society Islands.
+The Aremiti ferry is the main ferry that sails to Moʻorea and a few other Society Islands.
 The ferry is white with red stripes.
 The other is the Moorea Ferry which is white on the top and blue on the bottom.